10lite/VeggieMon/README.md

 **Things to Note:**
 - This project is developed with [Next.js](https://nextjs.org/), [Tailwind](https://tailwindcss.com/), and is deployed to the Internet Computer using [DFX](https://internetcomputer.org/docs/current/references/cli-reference/dfx-parent).
 - This is the official submission of Team 2k for [THINK Hackathon](https://lu.ma/thinkhackathon).
-Learn more about VeggieMon [here](https://gamma.app/public/VeggieMon-byv7xw1fiqq2uos?mode=present#card-e9q8jzrjsf3zwkg).

 ## ⚙️ Running the project locally
 On any Linux CLI, use the following commands to run the project locally: